acm-uiuc/til/_til/vim/add-custom-dictionary-words.md

+---
-# Add Custom Dictionary Words
+title: Add Custom Dictionary Words
+category: vim
+---

 When editing a file with `spell` turned on, you may find vim highlighting some of your content in red.
 This red highlighting indicates a misspelling.